A children’s festival of fun at CBBC Summer Social

 We both really enjoyed our day at the CBBC Summer Social and N is already talking about whether they’ll be another one held next year.
 Maybe if there is, he’d be willing to do the meet and greets.

 If your children want to get up close and personal with some of the presenters and stars from children’s television, then the CBBC Summer Social is a perfect opportunity to do so.
-Yes the tickets seemed pricy to me for children’s festival, but if you take a picnic and your children don’t expect to go on every ride and always have extra money spent on them when they’re out and about then you can do the event for just the ticket price.
+Yes the tickets seemed pricy to me for a children’s festival.
+But if you take a picnic and your children don’t expect to go on every ride and don’t want merch, then you can do the event for just the ticket price.
 Someone mentioned they also seem discounted tickets just ahead of the event so you can always keep a watch out for any of those.

 Children can also sign up to be on a tv shows – we saw kids being filmed so I don’t know whether they were doing screen tests there and then.
 Workshops were generally free but you had to sign up in advance, so if you’re buying tickets and the kids want to do workshops, make sure you sign up to those as soon as the booking opens, because they do fill up ahead of the event.